johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

 it is not _statically_ possible to determine if the actor is local or remote.
-This is hugely beneficial, as it allows us to write code generic over the location of such actors–i.e. we can write a complex distributed systems algorithm and test it locally with zero changes to the code, and deploying it to a cluster is merely a configuration and deployment change, without any additional code changes.
+This is hugely beneficial, as it allows us to write code independent of the location of the actors–i.e. we can write a complex distributed systems algorithm and test it locally and deploying it to a cluster is merely a configuration and deployment change, without any additional code changes.

 This property is often referred to as *Location Transparency* ([wiki](https://en.wikipedia.org/wiki/Location_transparency)), which means that we address resources only by their identity, and not their specific location.
 This enables distributed actors to be moved between local and remote nodes, have them passivate when not in use, and is a key building block to powerful actor based abstractions (in the vein of Virtual Actors, as popularized by Orleans and Akka).